emtiazahmedanik/Flutter-E-commerce-app-/README.md

 # craft_bay

-A modern and responsive e-commerce mobile application built with Flutter and powered by Firebase.
+A modern and responsive e-commerce mobile application built with Flutter and powered by Firebase and REST APIs provided by Ostad.
 This app provides a seamless shopping experience, real-time crash reporting, and secure authentication, wrapped in a beautiful and intuitive UI.
 <br/><br/>
 📱 Features
 - 🔐 User Authentication with OTP